Madilena/recipes/sourdough/starter_maintenance.md

 sourdough feedings are given as a ratio of starter:flour:water

-These days I've been feeding my starter at a ratio of 1:5:5, which, for me, is 10g starter, 50g flour, and 50g water
+These days I've been feeding my starter at a ratio of 1:5:5, which, for me, is 10g starter, 50g flour, and 50g water.
+I typically feed my starter twice a day.

 ## sourdough feeding example